Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 ### Setup Google Credentials and Github Project (VM)

 9. Add the service account keys created in `Step 5` to the VM.
 (It's convenient to make sure your json file is saved in a Home dir location.)
-You can follow any of the methods below.

-    - Method 1:

     - In your gitbash terminal, cd to `.gc` directory where you've saved your `ghg-creds.json` file.
-(If it's saved in user or home dir, cd to that location).
     - Then,
         - Run `sftp ghg-capstone-vm`
         - `mkdir .gc`
         - `cd .gc`
         - Run `put ghg-creds.json`

-    - Method 2:

-        - Run `scp ~/.gc/ghg-creds.json <username>@ghg-capstone-vm:~/.gc/`
+    - Alternatively, you can run `scp ~/.gc/ghg-creds.json <username>@ghg-capstone-vm:~/.gc/`

-            ```bash
-            $ scp ~/.gc/ghg-creds.json <username>@ghg-capstone-vm:~/.gc/
-            ghg-creds.json                                                                            100% 2346    72.6KB/s   00:00
-            ```

 10. Connect to your VM by running `ssh ghg-capstone-vm` in gitbash/ or click on `CTRL + SHIFT + P` and select `Remote-SSH` in VScode (To do this, install the `Remote-SSH` extension in VScode).